op2624685-sys/op2624685-sys/README.md

 # 💫 About Me:
 I’m a Java developer.
 Java fits my mindset—structured, disciplined, and built for designing reliable systems.

-It has become my primary tool because it emphasizes scalability, clean architecture, and long-term stability.
+It has become my primary tool because it emphasizes scalability, clean (MCRS) backend architecture, and long-term stability.
 I enjoy building backend systems, optimizing performance, and solving problems that go beyond basic functionality.

 I focus on building code and systems that remain reliable under real-world conditions.